-What seemed like the darkest of times just a week or two ago, suddenly seem brighter.
+What seemed like the darkest of times just a week or two ago suddenly seems brighter.
 There is hope and promise in the way that communities all over the world are coming together peacefully but with determination in opposition to sanctioned violence and racism against Black people.
 The urgency and force of the protests across the globe represent what may be the greatest collective rally for change in our generations’ memory.

 We, at Columbus Park, here in the heart of New York City, are both humbled and proud as we join individuals in our community and beyond to take action in an abundance of meaningful ways… whether by protesting, self-educating, donating, self-reflecting or speaking out.

 There are well-documented gender, socio-economic and racial/ethnic disparities in treatment access.
 The majority of eating disorder research subjects are white, as are the researchers, scientists and professionals orchestrating these studies.
 Medical and mental health providers are less likely to screen Black patients for eating disorders.
-Food insecurity, chronic stress and trauma which affect Black and Brown people disproportionately, and are strongly correlated with the development of eating disorders.
+Food insecurity, chronic stress and trauma, which affect Black and Brown people disproportionately, and are strongly correlated with the development of eating disorders.

-Racial discrimination is pervasive in our healthcare system as well as in the society at large so as a result, the majority of Black and Brown people with diagnosable mental health conditions – including eating disorders – will never in fact be diagnosed.
+Racial discrimination is pervasive in our healthcare system as well as in the society at large, so as a result, the majority of Black and Brown people with diagnosable mental health conditions – including eating disorders – will never in fact be diagnosed.

 We are a group of white, able-bodied, straight-sized, employed cisgender females.
-We humbly represent a very privileged group in our society and therefore, must work harder to be more informed, connected and even louder when it comes to the unacceptable oppression and injustices impacting so many in our communities.
+We humbly represent a very privileged group in our society and, therefore, must work harder to be more informed, connected, and even louder when it comes to the unacceptable oppression and injustices impacting so many in our communities.